HMO licence conditions, inspections and enforcement

 Licences

-An HMO licence will be valid for up to 5 years and will then need to be renewed.
+An HMO licence is valid for up to 5 years and then needs to be renewed.

 Conditions